vrybas/authorize_if/README.md

 # authorize_if

 Minimalistic authorization for Ruby on Rails applications.
-It defines three methods on controllers:
+It defines one method on controllers:

-`authorize_if`, `authorize_unless`, and `authorize` to use former with less duplication.
+`authorize_if`

-And it raises `YourApplicationName::NotAuthorizedError` exception, which you can rescue and do whatever you demand.
+And it raises `AuthorizeIf::NotAuthorizedError` exception, which you can rescue and do whatever you demand.

 ## API: